Neighbors Sharing Food/Flowers/Herbs from their Gardens

 Through the fall of 2014, many Garden Shares were held at Common Ground Organic Garden Supply & Education Center.
 We miss that location, but our Garden Shares go on in a number of other locations:

-- A Local Garden Share is held every Second Sunday from 11:00 AM to 12:00 PM, year-round, at the Main (Rinconada) Community Garden in Palo Alto.
-This event is supported by a coalition of community ecological organizations and neighborhood groups including: City of Palo Alto Community Gardens, Transition Palo Alto and Transition Silicon Valley.
+- A Local Garden Share is held every Second Saturday from 1:30 PM to 2:30 PM, year-round, at the Common Ground Garden in Palo Alto.
+This event is supported by a coalition of community ecological organizations and neighborhood groups including: Common Ground Garden, Transition Palo Alto and Transition Silicon Valley.

 - A Local Garden Share is held every Fourth Saturday from 10:00 AM to 11:00 AM, starting in April, 2013, at the redwood grove in the town center of Portola Valley.
 This event is supported by the Town of Portola Valley.